 James A. Richardson Airport (airport code: YWG) is served by both major Canadian airlines – Air Canada and WestJet – as well as some regional airlines, which tend to serve northern Manitoba and Ontario.

 There are direct flights to Winnipeg from most major Canadian cities, with the most being from Toronto, Calgary, Vancouver, Montreal, and Ottawa (in order of frequency).

 From the US, there are regular direct flights to Winnipeg from Chicago and Denver (both on United) and Minneapolis (Delta).
 There is also seasonal service from Orlando and Phoenix on WestJet (check their website for details).

 Getting from the Airport to the Conference venue/Hotel

-- Public transit: use Winnipeg Transit Navigo to plan route; allow 35-40 minutes and you will need to transfer buses once – cost is $2.70 CDN per ride, as of 2017 (with fare increases likely in 2018).
+- Public transit: use Winnipeg Transit Navigo to plan route; allow 35-40 minutes and you will need to transfer buses once – cost is $2.95 CDN per ride (2018 fares)

 - Taxi: there is a taxi stand outside the arrivals level of the terminal; the ride will take approximately 20 minutes and cost approximately $20 CDN

 - Calgary, AB: 13 hours, 1330 km (825 miles)